EllaTheCat/dopamine-2020/README.md

 The delay is implemented wth sleep() and configurable.
 The Enter key automation can be disabled.

-## Tasker, AutoVoice, AutoTools
+## Tasker, AutoVoice, AutoTools, AutoShare
 Tasker is a popular android application that lets users write programs to run on their phone or tablet.
-AutoVoice is a Tasker plugin for speech-to-text..
+AutoVoice is a Tasker plugin for speech-to-text.
 AutoTools is a Tasker plugin that provides "ssh".

-A Tasker program uses exactly the same "File Watcher" interface as the command prompt.
-Commands need not be limited to two or three characters.
+AutoShare lets you share (for example) a link from a movie later tonight provided by the TV EPG so you can play it on your PC.

 ## File Watcher
 The file watcher watches the file "/dev/shm/$USER/i3/command".
 Whenever the command prompt or Tasker writes a command to that file, the command is forwarded for processing.
 There is no acknowledgement for commands.
-This wasn't a deliberate decision.
-This omission has been on my mind and I think there is a way.The following example works when invoked from a ssh login to a raspberry pi running a simplified file watcher:

-    echo 'wmctrl -l > /dev/shm/pi/i3/response' > /dev/shm/pi/i3/command
-    cat /dev/shm/pi/i3/response

 ## Dispatcher
 The dispatcher receives a command sent by the file watcher, and